chrisnoonan98675/site/xl-testview/how-to/import-test-results-using-api.markdown

 * Properties cannot start with an at sign (`@`).
 * Properties can start with the `ci` prefix, but note that XL TestView uses this prefix and may use it more extensively in the future.

-Note: the `ci` properties where derived, but not limited to, a Jenkins paradigm.
+Note: the `ci` properties where derived, but not limited to, a Jenkins CI implementation.
+If you happen to use a different CI tool you can do so as long as the value provided for the `ci` properties below reflect their intended meaning.

 XL TestView uses the following metadata properties: